 Configure Time Machine To Use a New Hard Drive

 Do you need to reconfigure Time Machine to use a new external hard drive?
-If you read my Tech Tips regularly then you’ll recall that I strongly recommend that everybody setup automatic and redundant systems to backup his or her Mac.
-If you use Time Machine to backup your Mac to an external hard drive then you either have or will replace the external drive when it dies.
-Here are instructions on how to reconfigure Time Machine to use a different hard drive.
+If you read my Tech Tips regularly then you’ll recall that I strongly recommend that everybody setup automatic and redundant systems to backup their Mac.
+If you use Time Machine to backup your Mac to an external hard drive then you will eventually need to replace the external drive when it dies.
+Here are instructions on how to reconfigure Time Machine to backup to a different hard drive.

 • Click on the Apple menu and select System Preferences